-The first time you setup the Modem, configure the WAN connection using a single computer connected directly to the Modem.
-Once the WAN connection is functioning properly, you may continue to make changes to Modem configuration including IP settings and DHCP setup.
+The first time you setup the Router it is recommended that you configure the WAN connection using a single computer making sure that both the computer and the Router are not connected to the LAN.
+Once the WAN connection is functioning properly, you may continue to make changes to Router configuration including IP settings and DHCP setup.
 This chapter is concerned with using your computer to configure the WAN connection.
-The following chapter describes the various menus used to configure and monitor the Modem including how to change IP settings and DHCP server setup.
+The following chapter describes the various menus used to configure and monitor the Router including how to change IP settings and DHCP server setup.